ck2135/bash-guide/README.md

 ```

 ### r. `rm`
 Removes a file.
-Using this command on a directory gives you an error.
+Using this command on a files gives you an error.
 `rm: directory: is a directory`
 To remove a directory you have to pass `-r` which will remove the content of the directory recursively.
 Optionally you can use `-f` flag to force the deletion i.e. without any confirmations etc.
 ```bash